mjul/diesel/README.md

 # Defining Conventions for Code-Generation

-    (defconventions :domainevents {:inherit <list-of-base-types>})
+    (defconventions :domainevents {:inherit <list-of-base-types>}
+                    :commands {:inherit <list-of-base-types>})

 The code-generation conventions can be controlled through the `defconventions` declaration.
-It must be placed first in the source file.
-For now, it only controls the list of interfaces and base classes for the Domain Events.
+For now, it only controls the list of interfaces and base classes for the Domain Events and Commands.

+The declaration must be placed first in the source file.
+The `:domainevents` and `:commands` declarations inside are both optional and can be in any order, but they can not occur more than once.

 ## Example

+    (defconventions :domainevents {:inherit [Test.Diesel.IDomainEvent]}
+                    :commands {:inherit [Test.Diesel.ICommand]})

+This causes the code generator to add the `Test.Diesel.IDomainEvent` interface as a base on all Domain Events, and the `Test.Diesel.ICommand` interface to all Commands.

+## Example: Adding interfaces to Domain Events

     (defconventions :domainevents {:inherit [Test.Diesel.IDomainEvent]})

 This adds the `Test.Diesel.IDomainEvent` as a base on all generated Domain Events.

+## Example: Adding interfaces to Commands

+    (defconventions :commands {:inherit [Test.Diesel.ICommand]})

+This adds the `Test.Diesel.ICommand` as a base on all generated Domain Events.

 # Comments